-- if you require social care and support, the local authority social services team may assess whether you have mental capacity to agree to care arrangements being made for you. - if you are in hospital, the doctor or another health care professional must assess your mental capacity to consent to treatment. - your attorney may decide whether you have mental capacity to make a decision or whether they must make the decision for you. - when making a will or setting up a Lasting Power of Attorney, your solicitor must assess whether you have mental capacity to instruct them.
+- If you require social care and support, the local authority social services team may assess whether you have mental capacity to agree to care arrangements being made for you. - If you are in hospital, the doctor or another health care professional must assess your mental capacity to consent to treatment. - Your attorney or deputy must decide whether you have mental capacity to make a decision or whether they must make the decision for you. - When making a will or setting up a Lasting Power of Attorney, your solicitor must assess whether you have mental capacity to instruct them.

 Whoever decides must follow the Act's principles.
-No one can conclude you lack mental capacity, unless they can prove you are unable to make the particular decision at the time the decision needs to be made.
+No one can conclude you lack mental capacity, unless they can prove you are unable to make the particular decision, at the time the decision needs to be made.

-3.3 Protections and best interests
+2.3 Deciding in your best interests